 - Meat, dairy, and egg production destroy the planet: Factory farms create massive amounts of manure that pollute waterways and the land, and contribute to global warming.
 These facilities also consume enormous quantities of grain, water, and fuel.

-- Improve your health: Americans are sicker than ever with skyrocketing rates of obesity and diabetes, and heart disease, cancer and stroke are the country’s three leading causes of death.
-There is overwhelming scientific evidence that a whole-foods, plant-based diet can prevent and even reverse degenerative diseases.
+- Improve your health: Americans are sicker than ever with skyrocketing rates of diabetes, and heart disease, cancer and stroke are the country’s three leading causes of death.
+There is overwhelming scientific evidence that a whole-foods, plant-based diet can prevent degenerative diseases.
 Watch the award-winning film Forks Over Knives which breaks it all down for us!

 - Veg food can be delicious and satisfying: There are countless resources to help you make tasty, healthy and cruelty-free meals to share with friends and family.
 Check out VegNews, VegWeb, Vegetarian Times, and our very own Compassionate Cuisine program at CAS as well as our recipes page.